Imagine This Women’s Film Festival 2024: Celebrating Groundbreaking Films and Remarkable Achievements

 At Imagine This Women’s International Film Festival (ITWIFF), we pride ourselves on amplifying the voices of talented women filmmakers from around the world.
 This year, we celebrated the remarkable achievements of several films that made their mark on the festival and beyond.
 These extraordinary works are not only award-winning but also critically acclaimed, gaining recognition from prestigious organizations like the Academy Awards®, BAFTA, and the Peabody Awards.

-We are thrilled to announce that I’M NOT A ROBOT has been officially shortlisted for Best Live Action Short Film Oscar®!
+We are thrilled to announce that Superman Doesn't Steal won the NAACP Image Award for Outstanding Short Form (Live Action) and I’M NOT A ROBOT has been officially Nominated for Best Live Action Short Film Oscar!
 This exciting milestone further cements its place as a standout work of art, and we could not be prouder to have screened it at Imagine This Women’s International Film Festival.
-Congratulations to Victoria Warmerdam and the entire team on this incredible achievement!

 "Sister's Wives"